A Dallas Cowboys football blog

 To say the Cowboys win streak was all bad is the worst of overreactions to a loss the team’s been working to put behind them for three days already.
 Whether or not their flashes of brilliance during it will be wasted because of their play calling on offense is to be determined.

-First up is how they recover from being dragged by a former Cowboys coach that showed no remorse for preparing his to totally dominate the Cowboys offense.
+First up is how they recover from being dragged by a former Cowboys coach that showed no remorse for preparing his defense to totally dominate the Cowboys offense.

 Dealing with heart-break, especially in the postseason, is nothing new for Cowboys fans.
 So too is the emerging truth that Scott Linehan is holding the Cowboys back to a fault that could become more than last week’s shutout at the hands of Eberflus.